 Good writing skills and competence with a relevant citation style guide are imperative for theological students and professional scholars, but like any other skills, writing skills must be developed and honed through practice.
-To that end, several resources are provided here, particularly the Advice for Writers in Judeo-Christian Studies (Google Docs, HTML, PDF) and the Open Text Turabian (7th ed.)
-Template.
+To that end, some available resources include:

 - The Chicago Manual of Style Online

 - Examples for the Turabian Style of Documentation (The Hotchkiss School)

 - Andreas Köstenberger’s editorial in the Journal of the Evangelical Theological Society 44.1 (2001): 1–3